 (This is a simplified version of process theism, but it's also a bit Tillichian, a bit Hegelian, a bit Patristic, a bit Radically Orthodox, a bit postmodern, all at once.)

 I experience myself and others within our continually differing inclusion.*

 This experience, I'm convinced, is inescapable and fundamental.
 To deny it is either inattentive or self-deceptive.
 Its inescapability is its evidence.

-And the categories—self, others and our continually differing inclusion—are more basic than any other categories.
+And the categories—self, others and our continually differing inclusion—are at least as basic as any other categories.
 Any worldview that neglects any or all of them is inadequate and anti-empirical.

 Even physics, which requires physicists, must presuppose these categories.
 All physicists, whether they notice or not, experience themselves and others—including the smallest and largest "others" they study—within their continually differing inclusion.
 These categories are experienced as operative whenever the field of physics happens, or whenever any other scientific field happens.
 They're experientially inescapable.
 If you cringe at calling them metaphysical categories, try calling them "protophysical."

 I never experience these categories—self, others and our continually differing inclusion—in exactly the same way.
 My experience of myself is never exactly the same, my experience of others is never exactly the same, and my experience of our inclusion is never exactly the same.